KMnP/intentonomy/DATA.md

 ## Data Format

 We follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download) and the majority of [FGVC](http://fgvc.org/) challenges.
-The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows:
+The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows.

+> :exclamation:**NOTE**: the soft probability in training annotations are the result of normalization across annotators.
+Out of the three annotators, if `x`of them think this image belong to one label with id `m`, then this label become `x/3` in the annotation at position `m`.
+Each intent label was annotated independently for all images.
+Thus the vector does not sum to 1.

 ```bash
 {